E-ISSN 2548-0839

 SCImago Journal & Country Rank

-Treatment Quality Risk Factors Associated with the Radiographic Detection of Apical Periodontitis in Root Filled Teeth: A CBCT Retrospective Analysis [Eur Endod J]
+Assessment of Treatment Quality Risk Factors Influencing the Radiographic Detection of Apical Periodontitis in Root-Filled Teeth: A Retrospective CBCT Analysis [Eur Endod J]

 Noor Hayder Fadhil1, Ahmed Hamid Ali1, Raghad Abdulrazzaq Al Hashimi1, Omar Sabri Al-qathi1, Federico Foschi2